Significant short-term risks and uncertainties

 As part of this co-operation Caverion has identified activities during 2009-2011 that are likely to fulfil the criteria of corruption or other criminal commitment in one of its client project executed in that time.
 Caverion has brought its findings to the attention of the authorities and supports them to further investigate the case.
 It is possible that these infringements will cause considerable damage to Caverion in terms of fines, civil claims as well as legal expenses.
 However, the magnitude of the potential damage cannot be assessed at the moment.
 Caverion is monitoring the situation and will disclose any relevant information as applicable under regulations.

 Caverion’s external loans are subject to a financial covenant based on the ratio of the Group’s net debt to EBITDA.
 Breaching this covenant would give the lending parties the right to declare the loans to be immediately due and payable.
-Caverion and its lending parties confirmed the EBITDA calculation principles related to the Group’s financial covenant (net debt to EBITDA) in December.
+Caverion and its lending parties confirmed the EBITDA calculation principles related to the Group’s financial covenant (net debt to EBITDA) in December 2016.
+Furthermore, Caverion concluded an amendment with its lending parties related to the maximum level of the financial covenant in the Q1/2017 testing in March 2017.
 The level of the financial covenant ratio is continuously monitored and evaluated against actual and forecasted EBITDA and net debt figures.

-Financial risks are described in more detail in the Financial Statements note 30 and in the financial tables to this Financial Statement Release under note 6.
+Financial risks are described in more detail in the Financial Statements note 30 and in the financial tables to this Interim Report under note 5.

 Caverion has made significant investments in IT and system development.
 There is a risk that the expected functionalities and pay-back are not fully materialised.